 (Courtesy of Kabuki Springs & Spa)

 Kabuki bathhouse is known for its communal hot tub with cold plunge, steam room, and dry sauna with sea salt for a good self scrub.
 Chilled face cloths, flavored waters, and tea are also prepared and at the ready for a quick refresh.
 The spa has an extensive menu of of both eastern and western-style services; book a massage with CBD, a matcha and sea salt bath, or the Javanese Lulur—a traditional Indonesian ritual with a massage, turmeric and rice body scrub, a moisturizing yogurt application, and exotic flower bath.
 While the space is large enough to accommodate groups, reservations can also be made for a private party in the Satori Room (five person minimum) which includes massages and sushi followed by communal bathing. // 1750 Geary Blvd.
-(Japantown), reservations ($45/communal bath, $20 with treatment) are available at kabukisprings.com.
+(Japantown), reservations (communal baths are $45/day or $20 with treatment) are available at kabukisprings.com.

 Piedmont Springs, Oakland